lenosr/markdown-portfolio/_includes/04-lists.md

 2 - Coding in Python following the [Zen of Python](https://www.python.org/dev/peps/pep-0020/#id2) PEP (Python Enhancement Proposal).
 But [PEP 8](https://www.python.org/dev/peps/pep-0008/) is also a great guide.

 Many times, I see things that other people do not see.
-In my carreer, I have seen meaning where others have seen no meaning.
+In my career, I have seen meaning where others have seen no meaning.